tezc/sc/option/README.md

 ### Portable getopt alternative

-- Very simple alternative to getopt
+- Very basic alternative to getopt
 - Long or short version of options are supported.
 Values are accepted only with
   '=' sign.
   - --address=127.0.0.1